shivraj-roy/explorify/README.md

 -  Tailwind CSS for providing a utility-first approach to styling
 -  GSAP for providing a powerful animation library
 -  Clerk for providing authentication and authorization solutions

-Note: This is just a sample README, and you should customize it to fit your project's specific needs and features.